Double Dipping in Divorce Valuations

 Take Away

 Earnings metrics are the basis of most valuation methodologies.
-Valuation adjustments, especially in regards to larger ticket items such as Shareholder compensation, therefore have a significant impact on conclusion of value.
-The court’s opinion on this issue differs state to state.
+Valuation adjustments, especially regarding larger ticket items such as Shareholder compensation, therefore significantly impact the conclusion of value.
+The court’s opinion on this issue differs from state to state.
 It is best to consult your legal counsel regarding how to approach double dipping in a specific divorce scenario.

 .